 He is a mentor at Techstars and 500 Startups, an advisor to the Global Accelerator Network and a board member/advisor to startups including Leap Motion, OrderWithMe, Nextly and gTar.

 Places where Cyril has given lectures, went on panel or organized startup competitions include the Pioneers Conference, the New Context Conference, AdTech, MIT Global Startup Workshop, MIT China Innovation and Entrepreneurship Forum, Global Mobile Internet Conference, China Early-Stage Investor Forum, Samurai Incubate, Rails Rumble, Node Knockout and IBM SmartCamp.

-Rahul Sood is general manager of Microsoft Ventures and its startup accelerators and outreach around the world.
+Rahul Sood the Creator of Voodoo and Microsoft Ventures, and now CEO of Unikrn.
 Sood joined Microsoft in 2011 and created Bing Fund in February 2012.
 In 2013, Microsoft consolidated its global startup activities under Sood’s leadership.
 He launched Microsoft Ventures in June of 2013.

 A serial entrepreneur, Sood spent 18 years in multiple startups, including luxury and gaming computer manufacturer VoodooPC which was acquired by Hewlett-Packard in 2006.
 He is a cofounder of Brightsquid Medical and Brightsquid Dental, creator or retail investment platform BullsOnWallStreet and an angel investor in a number of small Canadian-based energy companies.

 He is active in the entrepreneurial community and often speaks of creating balanced teams by bringing design, technology and business together to create beautiful products.